 What does this have to do with Macbeth?
 Well, despite a ‘release date’ 400 years earlier, Shakespeare’s play has a similar plot device.
 In fact, Macbeth has much in common with modern horror.

-This is a dark, violent story, with plot twists so devious that they still feel remarkably modern.
+This is a dark, violent story, with plot twists so devious they still feel remarkably modern.
 It inspects the darker aspects of human nature, and even on paper, is cinematic in scope and style.
 Several modern films share similarities with (or borrow) the play’s devices:

 - Stabbing a sleeping man to death: Murder on the Orient Express